"I AM" Activity: Popularity

-Guy Ballard's death
+Guy Ballard's death and splintering

 At the height of his popularity, Guy Ballard died from arteriosclerosis at 5:00 A.M. on December 29, 1939, in Los Angeles, in the home of his son Donald.
 On December 31 his body was cremated.
 On New Year's Day during the annual Christmas Class, Edna Ballard stated that Guy had completed his Ascension at midnight December 31, 1939, from the "Royal Teton Retreat".